GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/override/index.md

 **Include a title in your page.**<br/>Otherwise people might see the URL of the page, which could be confusing.
 Here's an example of specifying the title: `<title>New Tab</title>`

-**Don't rely on the page having the keyboard focus.**

-The address bar always gets the focus first when the user creates a new tab.
+**Don't rely on the page having the keyboard focus.**<br/>The address bar always gets the focus first when the user creates a new tab.

 **Don't try to emulate the default New Tab page.**